DeveloperCielo/developercielo.github.io/_i18n/en/_posts/webservice/2015-03-25-webservice-1.5.md

 Among others characteristics, the most highlighted attributes of Cielo E-commerce platform are:

 * **No proprietary application**: it's not necessary to install application at online store environment in any case.
-* **Simplicity**: the protocol used is purely HTTP, without necessity of using SOAP.
+* **Yesplicity**: the protocol used is purely HTTP, without necessity of using SOAP.
 * **Registering facility**: the customer's credential information (affiliation number and access key) transits in common fields of XML, without necessity of special attributes, as SOAP Header.
 * **Security**: the information exchange always happens between the Store Server and Cielo, in other words, without the buyer’s browser.